China to impose sweeping national security law in Hong Kong, bypassing city’s legislature

-The move is the boldest yet from Beijing to undercut Hong Kong’s autonomy and bring the global financial hub under its full control as it works to rewrite the “one country, two systems” framework that has allowed the territory to have a level of autonomy for the past 23 years.
+The move is the boldest yet from Beijing to undercut Hong Kong’s autonomy and bring the global financial hub under its full control, as it works to rewrite the “one country, two systems” framework that has allowed the territory to enjoy a level of autonomy for the past 23 years.

 After steadily eroding Hong Kong’s political freedoms, Beijing signaled that the national security law will be a new tool that allows it to directly tackle the political dissent that erupted on Hong Kong’s streets last year.
-The months-long and sometimes violent protests began in June and fizzled out amid public health concerns related to the coronavirus outbreak.
+The months-long and sometimes violent protests began last June and fizzled out only over public health concerns related to the coronavirus outbreak.

-The new tactic marks an escalation in Beijing’s crackdown in the former British colony and the clearest indication that it views Hong Kong as a restive region to be brought to heel after the protests.
+The new tactic marks an escalation in Beijing’s crackdown in the former British colony and the clearest indication that it views Hong Kong as a restive region to be brought to heel after last year’s protests.

 The city’s future has become a point of contention in the intensifying rivalry between China and the United States; on Wednesday, Secretary of State Mike Pompeo said Washington was “closely watching what’s going on” in Hong Kong.
 Pro-democracy protesters in Hong Kong have directly appealed to Washington for intervention, frequently waving American flags on the streets, and see themselves as the last bastion of resistance against an increasingly assertive Beijing under President Xi Jinping.